RomulusMirauta/Mortal-Kombat-11/README.md

 <br>**This script will help you grind the ***Tower-related*** achievements, ultimately adding Mortal Kombat 11 to your Steam's "Perfect Games" list, by collecting all of the achievements** ***(100%, 58 out of 58).***
 <br><br>

+> [!TIP]
-Steam Achievements impacted by Kompletion of Tower-grinding:
+> Steam Achievements impacted by Kompletion of Tower-grinding:
-- Klassic (Komplete a Novice, Warrior, or Champion Klassic Tower once)
+> - Klassic (Komplete a Novice, Warrior, or Champion Klassic Tower once)
-- I Want It All (Komplete the Novice, Warrior, or Champion Klassic Towers with 10 different characters)
+> - I Want It All (Komplete the Novice, Warrior, or Champion Klassic Towers with 10 different characters)
-- Tower Champion (Komplete 125 Towers)
+> - Tower Champion (Komplete 125 Towers)
-- Master of Time (Komplete 250 Towers)
+> - Master of Time (Komplete 250 Towers)

 ### How to use:
 1. download and start the script from here: [MK11-Farming_Towers_Final.exe](https://raw.githubusercontent.com/RomulusMirauta/Mortal-Kombat-11/main/Farming_Towers/MK11-Farming_Towers_Final.exe)